Chetan Chauhan

-On 12 July 2020, he was admitted to the hospital after testing positive for COVID-19.
+On 12 July 2020, he was admitted to hospital after testing positive for COVID-19.
 He died due to complications and multiple organ failure on 16 August 2020 at the age of 73.

 Early days

 Chauhan was born in Uttar Pradesh in a Hindu Rajput family.
-Then he moved to Pune in Maharashtra in 1960 where his father, an army officer, was transferred.
+The family moved to Pune in Maharashtra in 1960 where Chauhan's father, an army officer, was transferred.
 He took his bachelor's degrees at Wadia College in Pune.
 There he was coached by the former Maharashtra player Kamal Bhandarkar.
 Chauhan represented Pune University in the Rohinton Baria Trophy in 1966–67 and was selected to represent West Zone for the interzonal Vizzy Trophy in the same season.
 He scored 103 against North Zone and 88 & 63 against South Zone in the final.
 His opening partner in the second innings was Sunil Gavaskar.

 More success in the Vizzy trophy in 1967 led to his selection in the Maharashtra Ranji team.
 Chauhan's first hundred came next year when he was first in and last out against Bombay on a rain affected wicket where the first six wickets fell for 52.
 He scored 103 against South Zone in the Duleep Trophy final against five Test bowlers and was selected to play for India in 1969–70.